Technical Program

 Innovative Design & Accelerated Bridge Construction for LIRR Expansion

-Pak So, PE, Principal – Stantec
+Pak So, P.E., Principal – Stantec

-David Beyers, PE – Halmar
+David Beyers, P.E. – Halmar

 The LIRR Expansion Project upgrades a 9.8 mile two-track Main Line segment in Long Island, NY.
 The Project's main goals are to add a third track to the Main Line and to greatly improve public safety.
 Existing railroad bridges were retrofitted to support the extra track.
 Additionally, at-grade crossings were replaced by bridges over newly depressed roadways.
 This presentation describes how the Design Build Team used innovative accelerated bridge construction techniques including lateral bridge jacking and roll-in with Self-propelled Module Transporter and designed substructures to suit the construction methods.